Click on the name of a working group to access a Directory page that lists the chairs and members of that working group and their contact information.

 MWCCS Scientific Working Groups

-- Cardiovascular (CVD) Working Group – Leads the MWCCS agenda of research on heart and vascular disease, stroke, and subclinical markers of cardiovascular disease.
-Assists with development of manuscripts and ancillary studies to understand the relationship of CVD and its risk factors with HIV infection, important co-morbidities, such as Hepatitis C, and exposure to anti-retroviral medications.
-Serves as a source of information about the design of cardiovascular studies in the CCS and related data on major CVD risk factors (e.g., lipids, blood pressure), blood, urine, and cellular makers, ‘omics data (e.g., metabolome, microbiome, genome), vascular imaging, and clinical CVD events.
+- Cardiovascular (CVD) Working Group – Supports research related to cardiovascular outcomes such as stroke, heart and vascular disease.
+Serves as a source of information about the design of cardiovascular studies in the MWCCS and related data on major CVD risk factors (e.g., lipids, blood pressure), blood, urine, and cellular makers, ‘omics data (e.g., metabolome, microbiome, genome), vascular imaging, and clinical CVD events.
 Monitors CVD measurement protocols in the MWCCS and oversees the adjudication of CVD events.

 - COVID Working Group – Supports research on the COVID-19 pandemic and HIV infection.
 This includes research on the occurrence of SARS-CoV-2 (SARS2) infection and its long term effects; relation of SARS2 to HIV persistence; COVID-19 vaccine hesitancy; COVID-19 vaccine effectiveness.